pinterest/gestalt/docs/markdown/ios/checkbox.md

 </ThreeCol>

 **With helper text**
-Checkbox supports helper text to provide more detail about an option.
+Checkbox supports helper text to provide more details about an option.

 <ImgContainer src="https://github.com/pinterest/gestalt/assets/63257116/f84e29bc-5c8c-4d31-98b9-8ed4a755a858"  alt="Example of checkbox with helper text" />